Atomic New Age

 DARK | Illusion | Level 7 | ATK 2800 / DEF 1300

-Hand peek effect: During your Main Phase, look at 1 random card in your opponent’s hand.
-If it’s a monster, you can Special Summon it to your field.
+[3] During your Main Phase: You can look at 1 random card in your opponent’s hand, then if it is a monster, you can Special Summon it to your field.

 Hecahands Godos See